 What should I avoid while taking ASTAGRAF XL?

-- Avoid exposure to sunlight and UV light such as tanning machines.
+- Exposure to sunlight and UV light such as tanning machines.
 Wear protective clothing and use a sunscreen.

 - You should not eat grapefruit or drink grapefruit juice while taking ASTAGRAF XL.

-- You should not drink an alcoholic beverage when taking ASTAGRAF XL.
-It can increase your chances of getting serious side effects.
+- You should not drink alcohol when taking ASTAGRAF XL.

 What are the possible side effects of ASTAGRAF XL?